thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 that I bought for around EUR300.
 I was thinking why, because it is woefully
 underpowered: a [Snapdragon 7c Gen 2](https://www.anandtech.com/show/16696/qualcomm-announces-snapdragon-7c-gen-2-entrylevel-pc-and-chromebook-refresh),
-a CPU that was already considered entry level 3 years ago, coupled with an eMMC for storage, that is not much fast than a HDD; at least I have the 8GB RAM version instead of the 4GB one.
+a CPU that was already considered slow 3 years ago, coupled with an eMMC for storage, that is not much fast than a HDD; at least I have the 8GB RAM version instead of the 4GB one.

 It is a hybrid device, one that can be used as either a tablet or laptop, but is compromised experience in both cases: as a tablet, it lacks the better touch